bruennijs/bitnami-docker-nginx/customize/README.md

 We can identify several sections within the Dockerfile:

 - A section where all the required components are installed.
-- A section where the the assets are prepared.
+- A section where all the components are statically configured.
 - A section where the env. variables, the ports to be exposed, the working directory and the user are defined.
   - Note that once the user is set to 1001, unprivileged actions cannot be done anymore.
 - A section where the entrypoint and command used to initialize/start the containers are declared.